501.225.1444

 Spinal Disorders Camp is designed to serve individuals ages 6-18 with spinal cord injuries or disabilities.
 Camper fees are funded by the Arkansas Spinal Cord Commission (ASCC) for campers between the ages of 6-16 that meet the ASCC medical eligibility criteria and are on the ASCC registry.
 Campers ages 17-18 years old will be responsible for covering their own cost to attend camp.

-To be added to the ACSS registry, please fill out this form.
+To be added to the ASCC registry, please fill out Arkansas Spinal Cord Commission – Arkansas Department of Health.

 If your camper has a chronic health condition but doesn’t fall under one of these diagnoses, please reach out to the program team at [email protected] to see if your camper would be a good fit for this session.